 The Sioux Mountain Festival is a two-day festival that showcases the rich artistic and cultural heritage of the Sioux Lookout region.
-This year's festival features: music, workshops, booths, food and more, and an actively engaged a mixed audience in the diverse cultural offerings of the region.
-We are currently looking for musicians to play on Saturday, July 30th and artists to display their work or host workshops on Sunday, July 31st.
-Please contact the SLARC office at 737-1501 or email firstname.lastname@example.org if you are interested.
-Volunteers are also needed throughout the day day festival.
+The festival features: music, workshops, booths, food and more, and a mixed audience actively engaged in the diverse cultural offerings of the region.

 A showcase of local and regional talent presented at the town beach.
 Spread over a weekend, the Saturday sees an exciting line-up of mostly local bands playing for an enthusiastic audience from noon to midnight.
 Sunday includes everything from children's theatre to African drumming.

-An opportunity to taste the best of Sioux Lookout's cuisine at a cost of $2.
+An opportunity to taste the best of Sioux Lookout's cuisine.
 There is a new dish featured every hour throughout the weekend that reflects the cultural diversity of the community.
 Last year's festival featured Chinese, Scottish, Lebanese, and traditional Anishnawbe meals.